Comparing Nutritional Values of 6 Edible Seeds

-We have all been told to eat more nuts and seeds because of their plant-based protein, fiber, healthy fats, etc. Incorporating seeds into one’s diet might take a bit more pre-planning than nuts, as they are all very different.
+We have all been told to eat more nuts and seeds because of their plant-based protein, fiber, and healthy fats.
+Incorporating seeds into one’s diet might take a bit more pre-planning than nuts, as they are tiny and not easy to eat with hands.
 While some can be eaten as a snack on their own, others are best eaten with other foods.
-Let’s take a closer look at the nutrition of some commonly eaten seeds:
+We’ve analyzed the nutritional values of 6 common edible seeds and compared their nutrition facts in a chart.

 |Per Tablespoon||Calories (kcal)||Protein (g)||Total Fat (g)||Alpha-Linolenic Acid |